LSU Health Shreveport receives national media exposure for their White Coats for Black Lives event.

 The application of these key strategies will give way to crafting institution-wide diversity and inclusion programs, outreach and synergy activities that will enrich the overall student’s learning experience on campus and the all-embracing stakeholders’ productivity.

-I look forward to teaming up with Dr. G. E. Ghali, Chancellor; Dr. Jane M. Eggerstedt, Vice Chancellor for Academic Affairs; Ms. Toni Thibeaux, Director of Diversity Affairs; Dr Scott Kennedy, Assistant Dean of Student Admissions; our house-staff and faculty, in an ultimate effort to provide LSU Health Shreveport with the most effective diversity program in response to an increasingly diverse workforce."
+I look forward to teaming up with Dr. G. E. Ghali, Chancellor; Dr. Toni Thibeaux, Assistant Vice Chancellor for Diversity Affairs; Dr Scott Kennedy, Assistant Dean of Student Admissions; our house-staff and faculty, in an ultimate effort to provide LSU Health Shreveport with the most effective diversity program in response to an increasingly diverse workforce."